pelias/documentation/full_planet_considerations.md

 Current [full planet builds](https://pelias-dashboard.geocode.earth) weigh in at over 600 million documents, and require about 450GB total storage in Elasticsearch.

-Fortunately, because of services like AWS and the scalability of Elasticsearch, full planet builds are possible without too much extra effort.
-The process is no different, it just requires more hardware and takes longer.

 The best performance for full planet import comes when using a single machine with fast, local NVMe SSDs, a fast internet connection for downloading data, and many CPUs for parallel processing.